-All proposals must be signed by an officer of the Offeror, legally authorized to bind the Offeror to the proposal.
+All proposals must be signed, in ink, by an officer of the offeror, legally authorized to bind the offeror to the proposal and sealed in the form.
 Proposals that are not properly signed may be rejected.
-The first page of the RFP must accompany the proposal submission, completed, and signed.
+The sealed envelope must be marked with the appropriate RFP Number and Title.